 Upgrade Recommendation: Use the Date Data Type for Storing Dates

-Earlier versions of Visual Basic supported using the Double data type to store and manipulate dates.
-You should not do this in Visual Basic .NET, because dates are not internally stored as doubles.
-For example, the following is valid in Visual Basic 6.0, but may cause a compile error in Visual Basic .NET:
+Earlier versions of Visual Basic support using the Double data type to store and manipulate dates.
+You should not do this in Visual Basic 2005, because dates are not internally stored as doubles.
+For example, the following is valid in Visual Basic 6.0, but may cause a compile error in Visual Basic 2005:

 Dim dbl As Double Dim dat As Date dat = Now 'BAD: Date can't be assigned to a double dbl = dat 'BAD: Double can't be used in date functions dbl = DateAdd("d", 1, dbl) 'BAD: CDate can't convert a double to a date dat = CDate(dbl)

 The .NET Framework provides theand functions to convert between doubles and dates.
 However, when your project is upgraded to Visual Basic 2005, it is difficult to determine the intention of code that uses doubles to store dates.
 To avoid unnecessary modifications to your code in Visual Basic 2005, always use the Date data type to store dates.